-Students may be awarded audit from one of the following options:
+Students may be awarded credit from one of the following options:

-- Industry Military, or asked taining (1-30 hour)

-- Experiential Cuedit (1-15 hours)

-based on portfolio muis w

-- IIC Course (1-30 hours)
+- Industry, Military, or related training (1-30 hours) - Experiential Credit (1-15 hours) based on portfolio review - TTC Courses (1-30 hours)

-The Associate of Applied Science General Technology Major requires 60 credits for graduation.
-Some ourses have prerequisites and co-requisites.
-See JSCC Academic Catalog and Student Handbook for further information.
+The Associate of Applied Science: General Technology requires 60 credits for graduation.
+Some courses have prerequisites and co-requisites.